 Provides a foundation of professional nursing by establishing that the nursing process is a scientific method which underlies safe and effective patient-centered nursing care.
 The course focuses on assessment of the whole person, at all points on the health-illness continuum.
 Students learn basic therapeutic communication techniques.
-The course introduces the patient and family experience within health care systems with an emphasis on the unique health care needs of older adults.
-Students may receive credit for NUR 101 or NUR 101A, but not for both.
-Special Requirement: Concurrent enrollment in NUR 101C required.
-(Offered: Every Fall)
+The course

 Prereq: Either ENG 101, or concurrent enrollment in ENG 101.
 Either a grade of C+ or better in BIO 215 within the last 5 years, or concurrent enrollment in BIO 215, or a grade of B or better in BIO 194 within the last 5 years.
 Either a grade of C or better in PSY 101 or concurrent enrollment in PSY 101.
 This course is limited to AD Nursing majors only.
-Recomm: Concurrent enrollment in NUR 114